 Winter Insulation Benefit: In my experience, the winter R-value is compromised.
 Let us look at why the winter R-value is compromised.

-Summer Insulation Benefit: Once again, in summer, the suns heat builds up in the roof space.
+Summer Insulation Benefit: Once again, the sun’s heat builds up in the roof space in summer.
 However, the foil will act as a radiant shield barrier.
 Reducing the heat in the roof space by a few degrees.
 As a consequence of the radiant barrier, the roof insulation of 100m thick with an R-value of 250 is sufficient.
 In conclusion, the Summer benefit is perfect; however, the winter benefit is compromised.

 The Importance Of Understanding R-value Is Essential For Both Up And Down R-values